brownjasonlee/Peggle/README.md

   - `Options`: open the Options panel

 ## Options Panel
+- `Guide` On/Off: turns the aiming guide on or off.
+When Off, bounce numbers are disabled.
+- `Guide bounces`: choose 1 or 2.
+The preview ends at the N+1th peg contact:
+  - No number selected: ends at first peg
+  - `1`: ends at second peg (one bounce)
+  - `2`: ends at third peg (two bounces)
-- `Guide bounces`: choose 1, 2, or 3.
-The guide simulates up to that many peg hits.
-Click the active number again to turn the guide off (no selection).
+  - Click the active number again to clear it.
   The breadcrumb fades and becomes barely visible near the final predicted peg.

 ## Notes
 - The guide uses the same integration order, wall handling, restitution, and substep logic as gameplay for high fidelity.